Killing of Giulio Regeni: Reactions

 In April 2016, Italy recalled its ambassador to Egypt due to a lack of co-operation during the investigation from the Egyptian authorities.
 In a 14 April 2016 editorial, The New York Times attacked France, calling the silence in the face of Italy's requests to put pressure on Egypt "shameful".
 In May 2016, Italian weekly magazine L'Espresso set up a secure platform based on GlobaLeaks technology to collect testimonials about torture and human rights abuse from Egyptian whistleblowers, and to seek justice for Regeni and for murder victims in Egypt.
 On 25 January 2017, the first anniversary of his disappearance, thousands of people gathered to remember Regeni in Rome, Milan, Fiumicello, and other Italian towns.
 On 1 May 2017, Pope Francis said that the Vatican was taking steps to investigate the situation.
 He stated: "The Holy See has taken some steps.
 I will not say how or where, but we have taken some steps."
 From 2016, el-Sisi had promised Regeni's parents his personal involvement to establish the truth on the death of their son; three years later, Paola and Claudio Regeni published a hard reply, stating: "We cannot be satisfied by your condolences anymore, nor by your failed promises."

+Girton College has flown its collegiate flag at half-mast every year on 25 January and 3 February, the anniversary of Regeni's abduction and the discovery of his body.
+On 25 January 2026, on the 10th anniversary, a vigil outside Great St Mary’s Church was organised by the Cambridge University Italian Society and Cambridge University Amnesty.
+The college's chapel was also open during the anniversary period to allow for candles to be lit in honour of Regeni.
+In London, a group of citizens, activists and academics marched from the Embassy of Egypt to the Embassy of Italy.